yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

 }
 ```

-Update stubs used in `ImageSearchSpec` for `requestImage` method added to `Networking` protocol.
-Since `requestImage` method is not used in the unit tests, an empty `SignalProducer` is returned in the each stub method.
+Update stubs used in `ImageSearchSpec` since `requestImage` method was added to `Networking` protocol.
+Because `requestImage` method is not used in the unit tests, each stub method just returns an empty `SignalProducer`.

 **ImageSearchSpec.swift**